Table of Contents

 You can implement the steps above in your business, but it can also take a lot of extra time and money.
 However, when partnering with a 3PL like ShipBob, you can worry less about logistics while improving the shipping experience.

-ShipBob offers the fulfillment infrastructure and technology you need, so you can reduce shipping costs and transit times to better meet customer expectations around their shipping experience.
+ShipBob offers the fulfilment infrastructure and technology you need, so you can reduce shipping costs and transit times to better meet customer expectations around their shipping experience.

 “Customers get accustomed to a certain service level at a low price — often free — and want it faster over time.
 Ever since we started our partnership with ShipBob in the summer of 2018, they’ve been able to deliver the customer service level we need at the right cost.”